Ljungwaldh/First-Milestone-Project/README.md

 idea of between what times trainings will take place.
 The modal provides **buttons to close the modal and also to 'Book Training'**, which redirects users to the contact page where they can submit a service request.

-## Blog Page - Start
+### Blog Page - Start

 A set of three cards are presented horzontally across the page's width, each one describing a blog category.
 A main page heading precedes the blog categories with consistent placement  The same responsiveness rules apply to these cards for hovering and for smaller/mobile devices as the home page.
 **Each card is hyperlinked to their respective blog cateogry pages**, where users can then read blog content, these categories being 'For Players', 'For Coaches', and
 'Inspiration from Others'.

-## Blog Page - For Players
+### Blog Page - For Players

 The blog category page for Players, much like the other blog pages, differs in layout compared to other pages on the website.
-The layout instead present **blog post content** for two thirds of the width of the page, while the third on the right of the page includes **cards that redirect users to their respective blog category pages**.
+The layout instead present **blog post content** for two thirds of the width of the page, while the third on the right of the page includes a See Also section with **cards that redirect users to their respective blog category pages**.
 Blog post content consists of a heading, sub-heading with date, blog post image, blog text, and interactive content lowest down.
 This blog post stucture is consistently applied to the other two blog category pages as well.
 For this blog category page, the blog post features an **embedded Youtube video** related to the blog post content.
 On mobile/smaller devices, the content is instead orgnaized with the blog post just below the main page heading, followed by the blog category cards.
 The hover effect used on other pages is applied to the category cards too.

-## Blog Page - For Coaches
+### Blog Page - For Coaches

 This blog category page, in terms of design and responsiveness, follows the same principles as the other two blog category pages.
 The blog post content, like the one for Players, includes the interactive content of an **embedded Youtube video** related to the blog post text content.

-## Blog Page - Inspiration from Others
+### Blog Page - Inspiration from Others

 This blog category page, in terms of design and responsiveness, follows the same principles as the other two blog category pages.
 The blog post content includes **two images as interactive content which are hyperlinked**.
 Clicking on an image will redirect users to a page where they can buy the book that is advertised, with the imagesbeing the front covers of the books.

+### Contact

+The contact page follows the same design and responsiveness principles as the Training and Home pages.
+In this page the user can find a form with a range of input types.
+These input types include **radio buttons** to select the category of their inquiry, a **dropdwon menu** to select training type interest, **text inputs** for contact details and additonal information, as well as a **submit button**.
+If the user tries to click on the submit button without selecting a radio buttomn, entering text input for 'Full Name' and/or an valid 'Email' input, the inputs will have pop up messages prompting the user to provide these required details correctly.

 # Credits

+##Media

-## Photos
+### Photos
 Photo by Milad B. Fakurian on Unsplash https://unsplash.com/photos/Sx__zWdWqPs Photos by Retha Ferguson on Pexels: https://www.pexels.com/photo/woman-in-black-t-shirt-and-black-shorts-sitting-on-grass-3621884/